Raul Malo

-Raul Francisco Martínez-Malo Jr. (born August 7, 1965) is an American singer, songwriter, guitarist and record producer.
-He is the lead singer of country music band the Mavericks and the co-writer of many of their singles, as well as Rick Trevino's 2003 single "In My Dreams".
+Raul Francisco Martínez-Malo Jr. (August 7, 1965 – December 8, 2025) was an American singer, songwriter, guitarist and record producer.
+He was both the lead singer and songwriter of country music band the Mavericks, co-writing many of their singles, as well as Rick Trevino's 2003 single "In My Dreams".
 After the disbanding of the Mavericks in the early 2000s, Malo pursued a solo career.
-He has also participated from 2001 in the Los Super Seven supergroup.
-The Mavericks re-formed in 2012 and continue to tour extensively.
+He also participated from 2001 in the Los Super Seven supergroup.
+The Mavericks re-formed in 2012 and continued to tour extensively.
 In 2015, they won the Americana music award for duo/group of the year.

+Life and career

+Malo was born in Miami to Cuban immigrant parents Raul Martinez Malo Sr. and Norma Martinez.
+However, for much of his adult life, Malo was based in Nashville, Tennessee, where he had lived since 1993.
+Malo was of maternal Spanish descent, as his grandfather had been a Spanish migrant to Cuba some time prior to the family’s move to Florida.

+He was personally fond of the music of performers such as Elvis Presley and Hank Williams.

+Vocalist for The Mavericks

+Malo was the lead vocalist for The Mavericks founded in Miami in 1989.
+The Mavericks have charted 15 times on the American Billboard Hot Country Songs charts; their highest-peaking single there is "All You Ever Do Is Bring Me Down", a collaboration with accordionist Flaco Jiménez which reached number 13 in 1996.
+Three of their singles made top 10 on the country music charts of the defunct RPM magazine in Canada, and "Dance the Night Away" was a hit single in the United Kingdom in 1998.
+Their most commercially successful album What a Crying Shame has been certified platinum in the United States and double-platinum in Canada.